Passport Kids | SERBIA

 Also, if you want to make "take off" extra special, play a video of an actual plane ascending.
 My kids loved it!! ✈️

-My kids loved this living room adventure so much they're already begging us to go on another one... which will be to Ghana. 🙌 Subscribe so you can join us!!
+My kids loved this living room adventure so much they're already begging us to go on another one... which will be India. 🙌 Subscribe so you can join us!!